 - Family Suites are with 3 connected rooms (the living room is in between).
 Both bedrooms are with ample closet space, bathroom (shower, bathtub), desk, drawer.
 The living room has a sofa bed, floor-ceiling sliding doors lead to a large balcony.

 - Bonus amenities in all Suites are the deluxe mattress/pillows, 2 flat TVs, CD/DVD player, upgraded bathroom amenities (massage showerheads, luxury bath products), luxury furniture on the balcony, complimentary services (Spa Thermal Suite, Internet Cafe, laundry/dry cleaning, one-time mini bar).

 - All balcony accommodations feature sliding glass doors (floor-ceiling) opening to a private verandah, equipped with round table and patio chairs.

 - Balcony cabins have ample closet space, bathroom (shower), desk, drawer, and some have additional beds for 3rd/4th person.

-- Inside cabins have same size and amenities as Ocean-View rooms, but lack the window.
+- Inside cabins have the same size and amenities as Ocean-View rooms but lack the window.

 - All Sapphire Princess cabins as amenities have living area (vanity, desk, seating), 2 twin beds (convertible to queen), deluxe bedding sets (Egyptian cotton linens), closet, desk, flat TV, direct-dial phone, safe, hairdryer, bath products (shampoo, body lotion, conditioner), mini-bar/fridge, individual air-conditioning, evening turndown service, complimentary 24-hour room service.